The Conflicting Educations Of Sam Schimmel

 Constance Oozevaseuk was taught to hate a lot of things about her culture and, by proxy, about herself.
 The food she grew up eating, the clothes her family wore, the way they hunted and fished, the stories they told, the songs they sang and the very words they spoke were inferior, she was taught.
 It was traumatizing.

-Constance's daughter Rene remembers how her mother was affected.
+Constance's daughter Rene Schimmel remembers how her mother was affected.
 "They told her how to dress, how to speak, how to hold herself," says Rene.
 "She said there was a lot of sexual abuse, a lot of physical abuse.
 If you got up late or you didn't clean how you were supposed to clean, you were beaten."

 As an adult, Constance never seemed to recover a strong sense of whom she was or whom she could aspire to be.
 She died in 2005, but Rene remembers noticing contradictions in her mother's identity.
 When Constance was away away from Gambell, "she would cry to be at home," Rene says.
 "But when she was at home, she'd be miserable."